Official State Bird of California

+For much of the year, the California quail lives in social groups called coveys.
 Coveys number from a few up to 200 in the fall and winter months, but in the spring they break into pairs.
-California Valley Quail nest in hollows scratched in the ground and concealed by foliage, females lay 6 to 28 eggs - creamy white thickly spotted with golden brown.
+California quail nest in hollows scratched in the ground and concealed by foliage, females lay 6 to 28 eggs - creamy white thickly spotted with golden brown.